-As a Sales Manager, it is your duty to find new sales reps who are promising and destined to bring success to your company.
+As a Sales Manager or hiring manager, it is your duty to find new sales reps who are promising and destined to bring success to your company, beyond just sales skills.

-However, there are many parts to this process.
-First, you have to find a candidate worthy of an interview.
-Second, you must conduct an interview that will ensure the candidate is as promising as their resume claims.
-And third, you have to review the candidate’s responses to determine whether they are worth of hiring.
+You must conduct an interview that will ensure each candidate is as promising as their resume claims.
+And you have to review the candidate’s responses to determine whether they are worthy of hiring.

-Make an error in one of these interview steps and it could cost your company anywhere from 30-50% of the salesperson’s annual salary.
+Making an error during the hiring process could cost your company anywhere from 30-50% of the salesperson’s annual salary.
 And that is for an entry-level job.
+If the job was a mid-level sales position, a salesperson’s exit from the company could rack up a bill of 1.5 times their annual salary.

 So, how do you make sure this does not happen?
 How do you hire only the best salespeople?